The Québec maritime Blog

 Finally, one of the most interesting ways to get to Côte-Nord is by ferry.
 If you’re travelling from Bas-Saint-Laurent or Gaspésie, four ferries can take you from these regions to Côte-Nord, a journey that can be incorporated into any of the St. Lawrence road trips.

-You should also know that part of the Lower North Shore between Kegaska and Blanc-Sablon has no road access.
+You should also know that part of what is known as the Lower North Shore, between Kegaska and Blanc-Sablon, has no road access.
 To get there, you can board the MV Bella Desgagnés, a supply ship that stops in the remote villages of this area.
-The ship departs from Rimouski (in Bas-Saint-Laurent), and you can also board it in Sept-Îles.
+The ship departs from Rimouski (in Bas-Saint-Laurent), and you can also board it in Sept-Îles, among other places.
 The crew will ensure you’re comfortable for the duration of your voyage.

 Nature’s playground

 The vast landscapes of Côte-Nord also offer the opportunity to enjoy many outdoor activities, including sea kayaking.
 For example, you can go paddling in Saint-Pancrace Bay with Attitude Nordique or explore the waters of the Mingan Archipelago National Park Reserve with the guides at Noryak Aventures.
-You can also discover mysterious monoliths during a hike on the islands of this archipelago or admire the majestic Saguenay Fjord during a hike in Parc national du Fjord-du-Saguenay.
+You can also discover mysterious monoliths during a hike on the islands of this archipelago or admire the majestic Saguenay Fjord along the trails in Parc national du Fjord-du-Saguenay.

 Side trip: Anticosti Island

-To extend your stay, you may also want to go explore the flora and fauna of Anticosti Island.
-Sixteen times the size of the Island of Montréal, this landmass of a thousand treasures is home to over 115,000 white-tailed deer!
+To extend your adventures in Côte-Nord, you may want to discover the flora and fauna of Anticosti Island.
+Sixteen times the size of the Island of Montréal, Anticosti is home to a thousand natural treasures as well as over 115,000 white-tailed deer!

 Regional culture and heritage

 Côte-Nord has a unique geological history that was marked by the impact of a meteorite about 214 million years ago, which formed the Manicouagan impact crater: the resulting reservoir can be seen from space!
-Located on the edge of the Manicouagan Reservoir, the Uapishka Station offers an immersive experience in the Innu culture on a territory that has been home to this First Nation for thousands of years.
+Located on the edge of the Manicouagan Reservoir, the Uapishka Station offers an immersive experience of Innu culture on a territory that’s been home to this First Nation for thousands of years.
 Packages can include hiking, kayaking, interpretive activities focused on Innu heritage, lodging and more.

-Further south, you’ll be impressed by the architecture of the Manic-5 dam, the world’s largest multiple-arch-and-buttress dam.
-You can also visit the Manic-2 dam on your way back to Baie-Comean via Route 389.
-Another dam and generating station to visit is La Romaine-1 in Havre-Saint-Pierre.
+Further south, you’ll be impressed by the architecture of Manic-5, the world’s largest multiple-arch-and-buttress dam.
+You can also visit the Manic-2 dam on your way back to Baie-Comeau via Route 389.
+Another hydropower generating station to visit is Romaine-1 in Havre-Saint-Pierre.

 All along Route 138, you’ll have many opportunities to admire the St. Lawrence, sunrises and impressive scenery.
 As you travel, detour off the main road to visit the region’s many lighthouses.
 Proud witnesses to Côte-Nord’s maritime history, several are open to the public.
 To find out more, consult the Lighthouse Trail travel itinerary.